 Tips and Hints for Taking Photos from the Window Seat

-As a frequent traveler I have been in the habit of taking my DSLR with me rather than relying on my iPhone.
-Since I am a “carry-on only” traveler this means that my “good” camera is always accessible to me when on the airplane.
+As a frequent traveler I have been in the habit of taking a camera with me whenever flying.
+Since I am a “carry-on only” traveler this means that I can have my best camera accessible to me when on the airplane rather than relying on my cell phone camera.
 I always get window seats and love to watch the terrain below slowly pass by and try to guess our location.
-A few years ago I started taking pictures from the windows of my “aerial photographic platforms” (pet name for whatever various airliner I happen to be on at the time).
+A few years ago I started taking pictures from the windows of my “aerial photographic platforms” .
 As my fellow travelers are busy on their PC’s, tablets, phones or sleeping, I am enjoying and capturing some amazing views!

 This mountain image is one of my early shots during a flight from Seattle to Dubai, UAE.
 At the time I was not sure what I was seeing but later learned the snow covered mountain peaks were none other than Mt.
 Ararat (yes, of Noah’s Ark biblical fame!) and “Little Ararat” (to the left).
 Since then I have been able to gain quite a bit of experience so I want to share some useful tips on airplane window photography.

 Put your seats in their upright position and let’s go!

 What is the best seat for airplane window photos?

 Some seats are definitely better than others and of course we are talking about window seats only.
-You want the best unobstructed view you can get (or afford) and that unfortunately eliminates the exit row seats.
+You want the best unobstructed view you can get (or afford).
+Unfortunately in most cases, this eliminates the exit row seats because of the wing obstructing your view.